 That gave the Princess Royal an out, so she married once-rumored love Royal Navy Commanding Officer Timothy Laurence, per E!
 News.
 Now, Princess Anne works with more than 300 charities, according to the Royal Family's official website, and makes roughly 500 appearances a year, Woman magazine reported.

-Most recently, Princess Anne made headlines for apparently refusing to greet Donald Trump and then shrugging in response to a slight scolding from the Queen during a Buckingham Palace reception held as part of a NATO summit in London.
-Some U.S. politicians viewed the incident as public slight of the president, as reported by ABC News, but that doesn't appear to be the whole story.
+In 2019, Princess Anne made headlines for apparently refusing to greet President Donald Trump and then shrugging in response to a slight scolding from the Queen during a Buckingham Palace reception held as part of a NATO summit in London in December 2019.
+Some U.S. politicians viewed the incident as a public slight of the president, as reported by ABC News, but that doesn't appear to be the whole story.

 Queen Elizabeth’s second son: Prince Andrew, Duke of York

 Nearly 10 years separate Anne and Prince Andrew, who was born February 19, 1960, when Queen Elizabeth was 33.
-As the third child—but second son—of Queen Elizabeth and Prince Philip, Prince Andrew is eighth in line to the crown, directly behind Archie Mountbatten-Windsor (a.k.a.
-Prince Harry and Meghan Markle's son).
+As the third child—but second son—of Queen Elizabeth and Prince Philip, Prince Andrew is ninth in line to the crown.
 Prince Andrew’s older brother and sister were born before the Queen’s ascension, making him the first child born to a sitting monarch in 103 years, according to Biography.

 By the time Prince Andrew was born, Queen Elizabeth had reigned for eight years.
 That made her more comfortable in her role, so she became a more hands-on mother, per Robert Lacey's biography of the queen, Monarch: The Life and Reign of Elizabeth II.
 The Queen even spent time "cycling and chasing" her younger children through Buckingham Palace.